lumeland/lume.land/docs/getting-started/shared-data.md

 </lume-code>

-This is a special file containing data shared by all pages in the same directory or subdirectory.
+This is a special file containing data shared by all pages in the same directory and subdirectories.
 In this file we have defined the variable `layout` so all pages inherit this variable too.
-We not longer have to repeat it in the front matter of all pages, so we can remove it from there.
+We not longer need to repeat the same value in the front matter of all pages, so we can remove it from there.

 <lume-code>